 New Student Convocation is a ceremony to officially welcome all new students and their families to the UC community.
 All new students are expected to attend and are encouraged to bring their parents with them.

-Visit UC's website here for more information about New Student Convocation which held on the Friday prior to the first day of fall semester.
+Visit UC's New Student Convocation page for more information about New Student Convocation which held on the Friday prior to the first day of fall semester.

 All incoming first year students are expected to attend College Day which takes place immediately following convocation.
 College Day is held the Friday prior to the first day of fall semester.
 Lunch will be served at University Commons on the Academic Health Center Campus (AKA East/Medical School Campus).
 Students will meet with their faculty mentor, instructor, peer leader, and learning community classmates and have a welcome by the Dean and Department Heads.
 Students will need to bring a copy of their Fall schedule that shows their building and room numbers.

-For more information about College Day, you can visit UC's we page here.
+For more information about College Day, you can visit UC's college day page.

 Common Reading Program

 CAHS participates in the UC Common Reading Program each year for first-year students.
 For the 2016-2017 academic year, students will be reading the book A Deadly Wandering by Matt Richtel.
 This book was selected by a team of students, staff, and faculty.
 All First-Year students will receive their book during summer orientation.
-For more information about the Common Reading Program, click here.
+For more information about the Common Reading Program, visit UC's Common Read page.

 All students in the College of Allied Health Sciences participate in learning communities (LC) and interact with other students who have the same major.
 There are approximately 20 – 25 students in a learning community, which is led by a Peer Leader (upper division student in the major).
-To see our current LC's, click here.
+To see our current LC's, visit our learning communities page.

 Students are enrolled in two or more university courses together and share common experiences around their academics.
 Getting to know other students and making friends right away with the same interests is one goal of learning communities.
 Learning Communities assist students in making a large campus feel smaller.